Presented at the 5th Inter-University Graduate Student Conference at Cornell Law School, March 2009.

 This poses the question as to the theory that underlies the protection of free speech.
 Is it an individual right that has been granted to everyone to its own benefit and emotional or commercial self-fulfillment, in short: a “right of selfishness?”
 Or is it rather a functional concept to the benefit of viewers and listeners, and, ultimately, in the service of democracy, aimed at upholding a functioning marketplace of ideas?
 A private right for the public benefit?
 My presentation will compare First Amendment jurisprudence in the U.S. and in Europe that have gone opposite ways, relying on case law of Supreme Courts in the U.S., in the EU member states, the European Court of Justice as well as the European Court of Human Rights.
 This shall elucidate the interrelations between personal liberty and the exigencies of democratic society in a field that genuinely affects the relationship between public and private spheres, and between economics and culture

 Broadcasting, Freedom of speech

 Lutzhoeft, Niels, "‘Right of Selfishness’ Vis-à-Vis Media Pluralism in the US and in Europe: The Crucial Role of Broadcasting at the Verge of Private Enterprise and Public Trusteeship" (2009).
 Cornell Law School Inter-University Graduate Student Conference Papers.
-Paper 35.
+35.